 2. Choose a Fish Tank Size and Finding the Perfect Location

-The location is another important decision on setting up a saltwater aquarium for beginners.
+The location is another important decision on saltwater tank setup for beginners.
 First, an aquarium filled with water can weigh hundreds of pounds.
 Once you select a place, it’s not going to be easy to move.
 So find a spot that can support the weight.
 Also, take into account easy access to electrical outlets, locations of heating/cooling vents that could affect the temperature of the tank, windows that could cause the tank to get direct sunlight which can cause algae blooms, and closeness to water sources.

 3. Purchase Equipment